abdelrahmanelnagar/Identifying-Schizophrenia-DL/README.md

 For this project, we used only the data from **sub-1** (nonsmoking schizophrenia patients) and **sub-3** (nonsmoking healthy controls).
 The data is organized in NIfTI format and includes metadata for each participant.

 ### Steps to Download the Dataset
-1. Visit the dataset link: [OpenNeuro Dataset](https://openneuro.org).
+1. Visit the dataset link: [[OpenNeuro Dataset](https://openneuro.org/datasets/ds001461/versions/1.0.3)]
 2. Click on the "Download Dataset" button.
 3. Choose "All Files" or the specific folders you need.